uneidel/ioddengine/README.md

 Additional needed files [Standard Definitions](https://io-link.com/share/Downloads/Spec-IODD/IO-Device-Desc-Spec_10012_V113_Feb24.zip) manually in place it into /data/specs.

 Please see CLI for further information how to work with Library.

-this library was tested with serveral io-link devices.
+This library was tested with serveral io-link devices.

 ### example output
 Vendor: 310, ProductName:SD1540, Device:872